Butterbur extracts have been shown effective in the treatment of migraines and allergies.

 Butterbur is an herb native to Europe, Southwestern Asia, and North Africa.
 It has been used to treat allergies, asthma, headache, and muscle spasms.
 Butterbur was shown in clinical studies to be effective for migraines, allergic rhinitis (inflammation of the mucus membranes of nose marked by runny nose, congestion, itching, and sneezing) and asthma.

 But results from studies on allergic diseases are mixed.
-Some studies suggest the efficacy of Butterbur extract is comparable to standard antihistamine drugs (8)(9)(10) for allergic rhinitis but conflicting data indicate that it is no better than placebo for intermittent rhinitis (11) or for allergic skin disease (12).
-A systematic review of trials suggests the need for more rigorous studies before recommending use of Butterbur (13).
+Some studies suggest that the efficacy of butterbur extract for allergic rhinitis is comparable to standard antihistamine drugs (8)(9)(10), but conflicting data indicate that it is no better than placebo for intermittent rhinitis (11) or for allergic skin disease (12).
+A systematic review of trials suggests the need for more rigorous studies before recommending use of butterbur (13).

-Raw butterbur extract may contain excessive toxic pyrrolizidine alkaloids that can cause liver damage (14).
+Raw butterbur extracts may contain excessive pyrrolizidine alkaloids that can cause hepatotoxicity (14).